War crimes in the 2006 Lebanon War: Attacks on ambulances and convoys

 On 13 July three Red Cross volunteers were wounded when an ambulance was hit by IDF.

 On 18 July the IDF attacked a convoy of ambulances and trucks operated by the United Arab Emirates Red Crescent (UAERC) on the road between Damascus and Beirut.
 One truck was destroyed, two were damaged and four passenger vehicles were damaged, causing injuries.

 According to CNN's Paula Zahn on 24 July, the Red Cross said that "an Israeli missile hit two clearly marked Red Cross ambulances that were parked inside the Lebanese town of Qana evacuating civilians—the wounded included a 60-year-old woman and 12-year-old boy who's now in a coma."
 The ambulances were hit around 11:15 pm while wounded patients were being transferred from one ambulance to another.
 The ICRC recorded nine people including six Red Cross volunteers wounded in the attack.
 Australian Foreign Minister Alexander Downer made the allegation that these attacks were staged one month later, but was rebuked by the Red Cross for relying on an unverified internet blog in making his accusation.
 Israel has since said it "cannot tell for sure" if it hit the ambulances.

 It was reported on 26 July that "at least 10 Lebanese ambulances bearing the emblem of the international red cross have [...] become targets in Israeli air strikes", resulting in the injury of six emergency workers.
 Additionally, an ambulance marked as belonging to the Shiite Amal militia was struck by Israeli aircraft fire near Tyre.

 On 11 August it was reported that the IDF had wounded several aid workers during an airstrike that hit a Lebanese Red Cross ambulance in Tibnin, southeast of Tyre.
 It was also reported by Associated Press that an ambulance dispatched to deal with the casualties from the airstrikes against a civilian convoy originating in Marjayoun was also attacked.
 The Red Cross also confirmed that a Red Cross worker had been killed in the attack on the convoy.

-U.S. documents leaked online claimed to reveal that Hezbollah used ambulances to transport weapons during the war.